STAR-RG/shaker-artifacts-icsme/standalone/README.md

 # How to run Shaker in your app

 We assume that `emulator` is already configured in the environment.
 Typically you can find it under the `Sdk` folder of your Android installation, for instance `$HOME/Android/Sdk/emulator/emulator`.

+Additionally, we assume the app and tests are already installed into the emulator.

 #### 1. Run emulator device
 Run the emulator by executing `emulator @d &`.
 This yields the PID of the emulator